This statement relates to actions and activities during the financial year 1 April 2019 to 31 March 2020.

 Recruitment/agency workers guidance documents: PSAA uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.

-Awareness-raising: PSAA has raised awareness of modern slavery issues by requiring staff to complete an e-learning module on modern slavery.
+Awareness-raising: PSAA raises awareness of modern slavery issues by requiring staff to complete an e-learning module on modern slavery.
 This module covers the basic principles of the Modern Slavery Act 2015; how employers can identify and prevent slavery and human trafficking; what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and what external help is available, for example through the Modern Slavery Helpline.

 Implementation and effectiveness